 Kate Siraj is a fully qualified Ayurvedic Practitioner with a BSc in Ayurveda (Manipal, India, First Class Honours) and a Masters degree in Chemistry from Oxford University.
 She is also a qualified Shadow Work coach and a full member of the Ayurvedic Professionals Association after she completed her clinical Ayurvedic internship training in India (Kochi, Kerala and Hassan, Karnataka).
 She is a founder and lecturer at The Ayurveda Academy as well as the co-founder of the Ayurveda Practice which promotes balance in all through Ayurvedic practice.

 Phil Blackburn is a well-recognised Martial Arts teacher, having trained for over 40 years.
 He has been teaching for 30+ years now.
 Phil specialises in Eastern Martial Arts, working with energy to a high level.
 Phil has taught Martial Arts throughout Europe, and further afield, through his connection with the International Bujutsu University.
 As well as teaching Qi Gong for Pause & Breathe CIC, Phil is a Reiki Master and offers Acupressure and Tapping (EFT / TFT).
-To learn more about Pause & Breathe classes click here to visit his website
+Pause & Breathe is a not-for-profit organisation, who's mission is all about accessible wellbeing.
+To learn more about Pause & Breathe and to join Phil's online classes running twice per week, click here to visit his website.

 John-Paul works as a music teacher in a secondary school.
 He studied composition at Guildhall School of Music & Drama and enjoyed commissions for theatre, choirs and orchestras before embarking on a career in teaching.
 He is also Musical Director of Discantvs, the choir of the School of Philosophy and Economic Science.
 Occasionally he still finds time to compose, more so when it is for a specific occasion.
 To hear more of his work check out his Sound Cloud